Category Archives: Current Affairs

 Candide worships Pangloss at the start—the best philosopher in all of Westphalia!
 Candide is charmingly naive, though his worship of Dr. Pangloss, like his love of Miss Cunégonde, is sincere.

 But the events of the world, with the help of a very different philosopher, Martin, challenge Candide’s views.
 Martin, a disillusioned and pessimistic poor scholar, helps Candide realize that things may not be all for the best.
 Appearances can be deceiving.
-Goodness as well as evil lurk in the heart of every person.
+Goodness as well as evil lurks in the heart of every person.
 Misfortune is universal.
 What seems like virtue may be vice.
-Often virtue is a mask for greed, vanity, or self-interest.
+Virtue may be a mask for greed, vanity, or self-interest.
 Holding a high office does not confer morality.
 Martin’s blunt assessments sow seeds of doubt in Candide’s optimistic worldview.

 Voltaire would have thrived as a satirist today.
 If I were to complain to a fictional Martin I imagine he’d reply, “of course it’s so—haven’t you been listening?
 Why would you expect anything to change?”
 But our hero doesn’t adopt Martin’s pessimism.
 Instead, Candide is transformed after visiting a humble Muslim farmer whose family works together to tend theirFlowers blooming in a Brooklyn tree pit orange grove, eat candied citrons, and ignores the constant political upheaval.
 Yet Candide resists Martin’s pragmatic doom and gloom settling instead on the farmer’s lived experience.